Brown University Data & Information Overview

 Student Loan Debt

-How Much Money Do Brown Graduates Make?bachelor's degree recipients from Brown make around $67,500 per year during the early years of their employment.
-That's great news for Brown students since it is 70% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Brown Graduates Make?students who graduate from Brown with a bachelor's degree go on to jobs where they make an average salary of $78,943 in their early years.
+That's great news for Brown students since it is 86% more than the average college graduate's salary of $42,485 per year.

 Location of Brown University